rfussien/gitlab2rundeck-adapter/README.md

 - rundeck api 12 and above
 - gitlab(ci) 7 and above

+note:
+    it works with the webhook of gitlab AND gitlabCI.
+However, when using the webhook of gitlab, the build_status is considered as failed.
+So in that case it would be useful to specify "runOnFail: true" in the project config.

 ## Configuration

 Create two configuration files.
 One for rundeck and another one for the gitlab's projects